tunnelrat16/pokedex/README.md

 ## Pokemon API

+API is located in the following location: https://pokedexapimatt.herokuapp.com/api/pokemoninfo

 Your task is to build and deploy an API to create, read, update, and delete Pokemon.
 The API should:
 * Return a list of Pokemon in this format:
 ```json